TrafficGuard/sophia/README.md

 ## Development run scripts

-In the src folder are the ai.ts, agent.ts, edit-local.ts, research.ts, util.ts files.
+In the src/test folder are the chat.ts, agent.ts, edit-local.ts, research.ts, util.ts files.

-These can be run with `npm run ai`, `npm run agent`, `npm run edit-local`, `npm run research`, `npm run util`
+These can be run with `npm run chat`, `npm run agent`, `npm run edit-local`, `npm run research`, `npm run util`

-`ai`, `agent` and `edit-local` read their input from the /ai-in file.
-Util is for testing individual bits.
+`chat`, `agent` and `edit-local` read their input from the co-located files.
+Util is for testing individual pieces of code.

-- `ai` does a single completion from the AI
+- `chat` does a single completion from an LLM
 - `agent` runs the autonomous agent loop, using all the tool provided
 - `edit-local` runs the edit local repository (i.e this repository) workflow.
-- `research` runs the agent loop with the web reseach tools configured
+- `research` runs the agent loop with the web research tools configured
 - `util` if for running any random bit of code

 edit-local is a good place to start to make changes to the codebase.